Baby's Sleep Position and Sudden Infant Death Syndrome

 - Keep soft items and loose bedding out of the crib.
 Items such as blankets, stuffed animals, toys, and pillows could suffocate or trap your baby.
 Dress your baby in sleepers instead of using blankets.

 - Make sure that your baby's crib has a firm mattress (with a fitted sheet).
-Don't use sleep positioners, bumper pads, or other products that attach to crib slats or sides.
+Don't use sleep positioners, head-shaping pillows, bumper pads, or other products that attach to crib slats or sides.
 They could suffocate or trap your baby.

 - Keep the room at a comfortable temperature so that your baby can sleep in lightweight clothes without a blanket.
 Usually, the temperature is about right if an adult can wear a long-sleeved T-shirt and pants without feeling cold.
 Make sure that your baby doesn't get too warm.
 Your baby is likely too warm if they sweat or toss and turn a lot.